How investigators tracked down Austin bombing suspect Mark Anthony Conditt

 “He almost became arrogant," Noel said.
 "To think he could get away with doing that by wearing disguises and what have you."

-Witnesses told investigators of relevant purchases Conditt had made at stores, Texas Gov. Greg Abbott told Austin NBC affiliate KXAN.
+Witnesses told investigators of relevant purchases Conditt had made at stores, Texas Gov. Greg Abbott told KXAN.
 Witnesses also remembered seeing the man with the wig in the FedEx center, and told investigators about the car he was driving, Abbott said.
 That drew investigators closer to Conditt.

-Investigators tracked the suspect’s car to a Red Roof Inn in the city of Round Rock, authorities said, just north of Austin, and 15 miles from Conditt's hometown, Pflugervile.
+Investigators tracked the suspect’s car to a Red Roof Inn in the city of Round Rock, authorities said, just north of Austin, and 15 miles from Conditt's hometown, Pflugerville.

 By Tuesday night, authorities had obtained a federal warrant for Conditt’s arrest, charging him with unlawful possession and transfer of a destructive device.
 The affidavit that provides the explanation for the warrant remains under court seal.